nuxeo/nuxeo-openshift/README.md

     # Creates a new project and deploys the nuxeo template in it
     oc new-project nuxeo
     oc new-app nuxeo

+## Current state

+The template deploys a Nuxeo cluster based on persistent backing services (MongoDB, Elasticsearch and Redis).
+The application is then available at http://nuxeo.apps.io.nuxeo.com.
+All storage is backed by AWS EBS which are provisionned dynamically (see [aws-storage-class.yaml](aws-storage-class.aml)

+Several limitations for now :

+ * Stateful services use EBS storage which is provisionned by the AWS Storage class.
+Unfortunately it's not possible to specify several AZ for the EBS.
+As a result, all storage pods are scheduled on the AZ where the storage is present.
+[PR is waiting](https://github.com/kubernetes/kubernetes/pull/38505) to be able to specify several zones in Kubernetes.
+ * Blob storage is not managed in the cluster.
+It should be mounted on a GlusterFS or NFS storage.
+ * Log should be written on a volume and well managed (retention time etc...)

+## TODO

+ * Add obvious paremeters (size of disks, DNS etc...)
+ * Add dependencies between services
+ * Test rolling upgrade
+ * Add GlusterFS storage (aka CNS in OpenShift) to handle BlobManager
+ * Put env variables in resources definitions rather than in Dockerfile
+ * Add health and readiness checks
+ * Harmonize object labels

 # Licensing